Packaging & Labelling

 No reasonable argument can be made that such coverage is insufficient to inform consumers about the health risks of smoking, and there is no evidence proving that further enlarging the required warning coverage would improve public health.
 Health warnings on packs should educate and remind people about the risks posed, but not shame adults who understand smoking’s health risks, are respectful of others, and opt to smoke by personal choice.

 Plain packaging is being justified on the false premise of having an impact on smoking initiation.
-On the contrary, it represents a dangerous regulatory overreach, flying in the face of intellectual property (IP) rights and setting a dangerous precedent for government intervention by expropriating IP on the basis of ideology rather than science.
+On the contrary, it represents a dangerous regulatory overreach, flying in the face of intellectual property (IP) rights and setting a precedent for government intervention by expropriating IP on ideological grounds rather than science.

-There is no credible evidence that plain packaging has an effect on tobacco consumption or smoking initiation.
+There is no credible evidence that plain packaging affects tobacco consumption or smoking initiation.

 Read More